Kontikilabs/kontikilabs-sample-bot/README.md

 Remove        | http://localhost:5000/removedomainwhitelist

-### To Start the project
+### To Start the Project

 Environment   | Command
 ------------- | -------------
 Development   | DEBUG=kontikilabs-sample-bot:* NODE_ENV=development npm start
 Production    | DEBUG=kontikilabs-sample-bot:* NODE_ENV=production npm start

 This completes the entire bot setup.
-Check the document below to see how you can enhace your bot.
+Check the document below to see how you can enhance your bot.

-##  Integrate customised conversational experience
+##  Integrate Customised Conversational Experience
-*****

 Artificial intelligence is the backbone of any chatbot.
 Each and every bot is judged by the amount of Machine Learning and the Natural
 Language Processing it holds.

 An intelligent bot can say things and reply to what is demanded.
-Basically, they can talk to your users.
+Basically, it can talk to your users.

-To make your chatbot appear intelligent, Kon-Tiki Labs integrated [API.AI](https://api.ai) into the sample bot, but the scope for making the bot more intelligent should never die.
+To make your chatbot appear intelligent, Kon-Tiki Labs has integrated [API.AI](https://api.ai) into the sample bot, but the scope for making the bot more intelligent should never die.

 In the document below we explain how you can enhance your bot to increase its intelligence level.

-###  Build conversational interface for your bot
+###  Build Conversational Interface for your Bot
 Once you have configured the entire setup, you can get started by creating your account in [API.AI](https://console.api.ai/api-client/#/login).

 After you have registered for the API.AI, proceed further by creating an **agent**, which will allow your bot to transform natural user requests